ChrstphrHll/npc_gen/students/Q Yulmanda.md

 ---
 # Q Yulmanda
 ### Description
-- Tiefling Barbarian from Aldercrown Empire
+- Tiefling Barbarian from Verdain
 - 2nd year Exploration student in Burk
 - long curly violet hair that's plain, Gray eyes, and Dark Red skin
 - Is Appreciative and Mystical, and has Security as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes